Two-stroke engine

-A two-stroke (or two-stroke cycle) engine is a type of internal combustion engine that completes a power cycle with two strokes (up and down movements) of the piston during one power cycle, this power cycle being completed in one revolution of the crankshaft.
-A four-stroke engine requires four strokes of the piston to complete a power cycle during two crankshaft revolutions.
-In a two-stroke engine, the end of the combustion stroke and the beginning of the compression stroke happen simultaneously, with the intake and exhaust (or scavenging) functions occurring at the same time.
+A two-stroke (or two-stroke cycle) engine is a type of internal combustion engine that completes a power cycle with two strokes of the piston, one up and one down, in one revolution of the crankshaft in contrast to a four-stroke engine which requires four strokes of the piston in two crankshaft revolutions to complete a power cycle.
+During the stroke from bottom dead center to top dead center, the end of the exhaust/intake (or scavenging) is completed along with the compression of the mixture.
+The second stroke encompasses the combustion of the mixture, the expansion of the burnt mixture and, near bottom dead center, the beginning of the scavenging flows.

-Two-stroke engines often have a high power-to-weight ratio, power being available in a narrow range of rotational speeds called the power band.
-Two-stroke engines have fewer moving parts than four-stroke engines.
+Two-stroke engines often have a higher power-to-weight ratio than a four-stroke engine, since their power stroke occurs twice as often.
+Two-stroke engines can also have fewer moving parts, and thus are cheaper to manufacture and weigh less.
+In countries and regions with stringent emissions regulation, two-stroke engines have been phased out in automotive and motorcycle uses.
+In regions where regulations are less stringent, small displacement two-stroke engines remain popular in mopeds and motorcycles.
+They are also used in power tools such as chainsaws and leaf blowers.
+SSG and SLG glider planes are frequently equipped with two-stroke engines.

 History

 The first commercial two-stroke engine involving cylinder compression is attributed to Scottish engineer Dugald Clerk, who patented his design in 1881.
 However, unlike most later two-stroke engines, his had a separate charging cylinder.
 The crankcase-scavenged engine, employing the area below the piston as a charging pump, is generally credited to Englishman Joseph Day.
 On 31 December 1879, German inventor Karl Benz produced a two-stroke gas engine, for which he received a patent in 1880 in Germany.
 The first truly practical two-stroke engine is attributed to Yorkshireman Alfred Angas Scott, who started producing twin-cylinder water-cooled motorcycles in 1908.

 Two-stroke gasoline engines with electrical spark ignition are particularly useful in lightweight or portable applications such as chainsaws and motorcycles.
 However, when weight and size are not an issue, the cycle's potential for high thermodynamic efficiency makes it ideal for diesel compression ignition engines operating in large, weight-insensitive applications, such as marine propulsion, railway locomotives, and electricity generation.
 In a two-stroke engine, the exhaust gases transfer less heat to the cooling system than a four-stroke, which means more energy to drive the piston, and if present, a turbocharger.